Who We Are

 I-TECH is a global network that supports the development of a skilled health work force and well-organized national health delivery systems, in order to provide effective prevention, care, and treatment of infectious disease in the developing world.

 I-TECH is housed in the UW Department of Global Health, which employs over 300 faculty, fellows, and research scientists in global health research and training and focuses on identification and evaluation of health problems and health inequities in underserved populations, and on the development and implementation of innovative interventions that can dramatically reduce disease burden.

-Profiles of I-TECH's prinicipal investigator, King K. Holmes, and co-directors Ann Downer and E. Michael Reyes.
+Profiles of I-TECH's prinicipal investigator, King K. Holmes, Executive Director, Ann Downer, and Managing Director, Robert Lindsley.